PogiAbel/PogiAbel/README.md

 # Hi, my name is Abel
 I currently study at the University of Miskolc

-I have a lost of curosity in me, this lead me to try a lot of different things.
+I have lot of curosity in me, this lead me to try a lot of different things.

 Things I have done:
   - C#: